near-ndc/i-am-human/README.md

-# Soulbound Token and Human Class
+# I am Human -- Proof of Humanity

-See [NEAR hackathon](./nearcon-hackathon-example.md) for more details.
+Monorepository of base classes for the I am Human proof of humanity protocol.